sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/restore_process.md

 e.g. `gitserver`, `zoekt`

-> WARNING: this assumes deletion of StatefulSet and/or application PVC/PV.
+> [!WARNING] this assumes deletion of StatefulSet and/or application PVC/PV.
 GCP will create new empty disk and attach it.
 > You probally want to [restore with disk backup](#restore-statefull-application-with-disk-restore)

 ```sh